 (2) A settlement agent shall appoint his auditor at the time of applying for his licence.

-(3) Subject to this Act, an auditor’s appointment under this section is continuous unless the Board approves a subsequent change in the appointment.
+(3) Subject to this Act, an auditor’s appointment under this section is continuous unless the Commissioner approves a subsequent change in the appointment.

+[Section 54 amended by No. 58 of 2010 s.
+176.]

 55. Power to give directions for audit of business carried on at more than one place

-In the event of a settlement agent carrying on business at more than one place the Board may from time to time give such directions as it thinks fit for separate audits of the trust accounts in respect of the business carried on at each place, or for the acceptance by the auditor of the certificates of some person or persons approved by the Board with respect to the examination of the trust accounts kept at any branch office of the business.
+In the event of a settlement agent carrying on business at more than one place the Commissioner may from time to time give such directions as the Commissioner thinks fit for separate audits of the trust accounts in respect of the business carried on at each place, or for the acceptance by the auditor of the certificates of some person or persons approved by the Commissioner with respect to the examination of the trust accounts kept at any branch office of the business.

+[Section 55 amended by No. 58 of 2010 s.
+176.]

 56. Alteration of rights under this Division

-The Board may, if in its opinion just cause exists for doing so —
+The Commissioner may, if in the Commissioner’s opinion just cause exists for doing so —

 (a) cancel or suspend the right of any person to act as auditor under this Division; or

-(b) vary or revoke any other approval, direction, permission, or authority granted or given by it under this Division.
+(b) vary or revoke any other approval, direction, permission, or authority granted or given by the Commissioner under this Division.

+[Section 56 amended by No. 58 of 2010 s.
+176.]

 [57.
 Deleted by No. 55 of 2004 s.
 1088.]

 58. Duties of settlement agents with respect to audit